-University of Waikato Master of Cyber Security student Michael Tsai is a professional hacker.
+University of Waikato Master of Cyber Security graduate Michael Tsai is a professional hacker.
 He spends his days trolling client systems, searching for weak spots in IT systems; the places where cyber attackers can enter and create mayhem in the online world of business.

 Michael describes himself as a “white hat hacker”, one of the good guys, as opposed to “black hat hackers” or cyber criminals that are becoming increasingly known in New Zealand for holding businesses to ransom once they do manage to infiltrate IT systems.